Juan-Jones/blogsphere/content/blog/tiktok-monetization.md

 ### Crowdfunding and Fan Support

-With the advent of crowdfunding platforms like Kickstarter, Indiegogo, and GoFundMe, TikTok creators can harness the power of collective support to fund passion projects, creative endeavors, and philanthropic initiatives.
+With the advent of [crowdfunding websites](/blog/crowdfunding-guide) like Fundly, LendingClub, and StartEngine.com (formerly known as SeedInvest.com), TikTok creators can harness the power of collective support to fund passion projects, creative endeavors, and philanthropic initiatives.
 By sharing their aspirations and rallying their audience around a common cause, creators can solicit donations, pledges, and contributions from fans eager to see their visions come to life.
 Whether funding a documentary film, launching a charitable campaign, or embarking on a world tour, crowdfunding empowers creators to realize their dreams while fostering a sense of community and belonging among their supporters.

 ### Content Licensing and Syndication